Site icon Outdoor Gearzine

 For more information on THE NORTH FACE's "VECTIV Enduris 4" product, please visit the official website

 Born in Mito City, Ibaraki Prefecture.
-He began working as a member of the company and started a triathlon, and while struggling with running he was not good at, he became addicted to mountain endurance races and completed the first Japan Mountain Endurance Race (commonly known as Hasetsune).
-From there, we head into the world of mountain sports.
-After moving to Kawagoe City, Saitama Prefecture in his 30s, he has become addicted to the new swamp of Ultra Marathons, where he has completed a series of harsh long races such as the Shinetsu Five Mountains, Joshu Takeru, and the KOUMI100, and has been running around trail races all over the country.
+After entering the workforce, he started triathlons, and while struggling with his weakness in running, he became addicted to endurance mountain races and completed the first Japan Endurance Mountain Race (commonly known as Hasetsune).
+From there, he entered the world of mountain sports.
+After moving to Kawagoe City, Saitama Prefecture in his 30s, he became addicted to ultramarathons, and spent his days racing around the country in trail races while completing a series of grueling long races such as the Shinetsu Five Mountains, Joshu Hotaka, and KOUMI100